glue-viz/glue/doc/developer_guide/roadmap.rst

 Glue currently provides ways of importing data from different sources, but ultimately, the data is essentially loaded in memory.
-In principle, the :class:`~glue.core.Data` class can be subclassed in order to provide for example a object where data is only accessed on-the-fly as needed (in fact, this also happens if a memory-mapped Numpy array is passed to :class:`~glue.core.Data`).
+In principle, the :class:`~glue.core.data.Data` class can be subclassed in order to provide for example a object where data is only accessed on-the-fly as needed (in fact, this also happens if a memory-mapped Numpy array is passed to :class:`~glue.core.data.Data`).
 Computations such as calculating histograms or selections is left up to the rest of the glue, and viewers are responsible for figuring out which subsets of data to access, if needed, and how to stride over the data when only a subset is needed.
 In addition, a lot of the glue code